A person who is suspected of having committed a crime or similar offense may be immediately arrested, or charges may be authorized at a later date:

 If an officer does not make an immediate arrest, the officer will usually advise the person that an arrest warrant is pending and that the person should address the warrant in the jurisdiction in which the charge was filed.

-If you have reason to believe that you have been charged with a crime, you may choose to have an attorney contact the police or prosecutor to find out if a warrant has been issued for your arrest.
+If you have reason to believe that you have been charged with a crime, you may benefit from having an attorney contact the police or prosecutor to find out if a warrant has been issued for your arrest.

 If the person is held in jail, the police will prepare an intake report containing information about the person, the crime charged, and an assessment of the person's physical condition.
 For example, if the person appears to be intoxicated, that will be noted on the intake report, possibly along with a measurement of the person's blood alcohol level.